jon-ruckwood/hal-feed-server/README.md

 [HAL+JSON](http://stateless.co/hal_specification.html) based feed server.

-A feed contains entries in descending order of publish date.
+A feed contains feed entries in descending order of publish date.

-Each entry in the feed corresponds to a specific resource.

-A resource is specific to your domain, and can be represented by any valid JSON.
+A feed entry contains a payload of data specific to your domain, represented by any valid JSON.

 Operations currently supported on feed: